nicholas-fedor/watchtower/docs/advanced-features/linked-containers/index.md

 Watchtower uses topological sorting to determine the correct update order.
 This algorithm:

 - Builds a dependency graph from all detected relationships
-- Performs depth-first search to detect cycles (which would cause update failures)
+- Detects cycles (failing with a circular dependency error)
-- Produces a linear ordering where dependencies come before dependents
+- Produces a linear ordering where dependencies precede dependents

 !!!
 Warning
     Circular dependencies between containers will cause the update process to fail with an error.